jeandi7/sqdecoder1/README.md

 # Monophonic  Player

+We are located at the end of the 19th century.

 Not much to say.
-The signal is engraved either vertically or horizontally .
+The signal is engraved either vertically or horizontally.

-The first phonograph recordings were recorded vertically.
+The first phonograph recordings were recorded vertically.(Edison Phonograph 1877)

 Later recordings (including most 78 rpm records, and all mono LPs and 45s) were recorded laterally.

 ![example](./images/mono1r.png)